jberkowski/Cracking-Codes-With-Python/README.md

 - primeNum.py - contains functions related to checking/generating prime numbers.
 Required for some other programs.\
 **Imported modules:**
     - math, random (compulsory).

+- vigenereHacker.py - hacks a message encoded with a Vigenere Cipher (see [Wikipedia article](https://en.wikipedia.org/wiki/Vigenere_cipher)).
+First, it performs Kasiski Examination (see [Wikipedia article](https://en.wikipedia.org/wiki/Kasiski_examination)) to narrow down the number of possible keys.
+Then brute-froces through them, using English detection tool to recognize correct decryption.
+By changing the values of constants in lines 10, 11 and 12 you can change the number of keys tried to hack the message.
+Input is a text string (encrypted message).
+Output is a text string: encrypted message an a key used.\
+**Imported modules:**
+    - pyperclip (non-compulsory),
+    - itertools, re (compulsory),
+    - detectEnglish, vigenereCipher, freqAnalysis (compulsory).

 ## Contributing: